 As we transition from election season to new legislative sessions on Beacon Hill and Capitol Hill, MassBio’s policy platform will be expanding to match the needs of our membership, of our industry, and of its employees.
 We cannot presume Massachusetts will continue to be the best place in the world for the life sciences.
 We must act.

-Though MassBio’s full legislative agenda will be released during our Policy Breakfast in January, some of our expanded policy priorities are detailed below as we are just eight short weeks from the gaveling in of the new sessions.
+Some of our expanded policy priorities are detailed below as we are just eight short weeks from the gaveling in of the new sessions.

 Reauthorization of the Life Sciences Initiative (LSI)